Bundesliga

 23. Christoph Kramer

 Like Mustafi, Kramer was something of a surprise inclusion in the final squad, having only made his senior debut a month earlier.
-Just 23 at the time, Kramer had enjoyed an impressive debut Bundesliga campaign with Borussia Mönchengladbach, scoring three times in 33 appearances in central midfield after originally joining on loan from Leverkusen.
+Just 23 at the time, Kramer had enjoyed an impressive debut Bundesliga campaign with Mönchengladbach, scoring three times in 33 appearances in central midfield after originally joining on loan from Leverkusen.
 Although he did not feature at all in the group stage in Brazil, he did play against both Algeria (last 16) and France (quarter-finals) and was a surprise starter in the final against Argentina after Khedira withdrew in the warm-up through injury.
-He only lasted half an hour of that match, however, before being substituted off for Andre Schürrle due to concussion after asking the referee: "Is this the World Cup final?".
-Kramer remains a key player for Gladbach, where he is now in his ninth season, and is a highly regarded pundit for Germany TV channel ZDF for international games.
+He only lasted half an hour of that match, however, before being substituted off for Schürrle due to concussion after asking the referee: "Is this the World Cup final?".
+Kramer remained at Gladbach in the decade after the World Cup before leaving at the start of the 2024/25 season.
+He is a highly regarded pundit for Germany TV channel ZDF for international games.

 Honorary mention for: Marco Reus

 The attacking midfielder, 25 at the time, was in Löw's original World Cup squad and was set to play a big role in Brazil.
 However, he injured his ankle in the team's last warm-up game against Armenia, just 10 days ahead of the finals, which ruled him out of the tournament altogether.
 He was not forgotten though, with close friend Götze holding aloft a Germany shirt with Reus' name on the back during their on-pitch celebrations after the final.
-The current Dortmund captain did get to go to a World Cup four years later, before lighting struck again and injury ruled him out of 2022.
+The long-time Dortmund captain did get to go to a World Cup four years later, before lighting struck again and injury ruled him out of 2022.
+He left boyhood club BVB in 2024 to join LA Galaxy in Major League Soccer.

 Coach: Joachim Löw